xtascy/Roblox-Ban-Monitor-Bot/readme.md

 5. Open a Pull Request

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE License

 ## Acknowledgments
 - Discord.py library